-Here comes part 2 of the series of paper lanterns.
+Here comes another set of DIY paper lanterns with a new floral design.
 This time they are glowing colored light!

-In case you missed the first set, here they are.
+In case you missed the first set of DIY paper lanterns, here they are.

 I will list all the materials below again to make thing easier. ( Some of the helpful resources are affiliate links.
 Full disclosure here. )